miyamok/epsilonproofchecker/README.md

 Propositional calculus is a simple logic whose language consists of atomic propositions and logical connectives such as implication, negation, conjunction and disjunction which all appear even in our daily life.
 Elementary calculus is an extension of propositional calculus.
 It is obtained by extending propositional calculus by predicates and term constants.
 Elementary calculus is a common basis of richer calculi such as predicate calculus and epsilon calculus.
-Predicate calculus, first-order logic in other words, is elementary calculus with term variables, quantifiers, and additional logical reasoning methods concerning the quantifiers.
+Predicate calculus, first-order logic in other words, is elementary calculus with quantifiers and additional logical reasoning methods concerning the quantifiers.
 An example statement involving quantification is "there exists a white pigeon." where there is a quantification over pigeons.
-Epsilon calculus is an extension of elementary calculus.
+Epsilon calculus is another extension of elementary calculus.
 The language is enriched by the epsilon operator, and an additional reasoning method is available.
-Epsilon operator is a term which forms a term from a formula.
+Epsilon operator forms a term from a formula.
 For example, assume we have a formula claiming that "x is a white pegion," then epsilon operator allows to make a term meaning "an object which is a white pegion," namely, a white pegion.
 See the difference between "there exists a white pigeon" and "an object which is a white pegion," where the former one is a claim of the existence of such a pigeon, that is definitely different from such a pigeon denoted by epsilon operator.
 ### Propositional calculus
 For this moment, we restrict our base logic to the fragment of negation and implication.